 Here is the migrated workflow.

-Some actions were converted to their Office 365 counterpart and some other did not.
+Some actions were converted to their Microsoft 365 counterpart and some other did not.

 There are two actions with warning signs that look grayed out, these are the placeholder actions.

-The name of the actions are the original action names - to help you chose it's Office 365 counterpart.
+The name of the actions are the original action names - to help you chose it's Microsoft 365 counterpart.

 If you double click on a placeholder action, you will get a message telling you that this action is unavailable.